KITTLABS/chainlink-node/README.md

 1. Clone repository

 1. Review `chainlink-goerli.env` and adapt accordingly.
 The committed environment file uses Goerli testnet.
-Also, the example uses a chainstack public Ethereum service node.
+You will need to provide your own `ETH_URL`

 2. Build and run with docker-compose